matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 ![Glitch](../../../assets/images/Glitch/Glitch.jpg)

+_Started from the bleeding edge of 2017_ now we here. ☝️

 In 2019, I began to rethink some of the choices I'd made ~~in life~~ for my hardware.
 The `tldr` is: I adopted some new methods in how I designed my systems.
 Some of these worked out well - some of them did not.

 ### What's in the box!?